SerialLain3170/senju/README.md

 ```

 #### 2. Start GUI
 Start application via the command below and access 0.0.0.0:5000.
+It will take a little time to show the start page.

 ```
 $ docker-compose up -d